We are responsible for checking Houses in Multiple Occupation (HMOs) to make sure they:

 Where the property is an HMO under the new definition, it will not have to be licensed if:

-- it is a building of less than three storeys or with less than five occupiers; or
+- it is a building with less than five occupiers; or

 - the whole property is converted entirely into self-contained flats.